 Non-standard analysis appeared as an attempt to formalize the notion of ``infinitesimally small'' variables (see \S4 of \cite{MR3026767} for a nice and short exposition).

 There is a way to understand tropical geometry via nonstandard analysis (cf. \S1.4 \cite{oberwolfach}).
-Figure~\ref{telescope} shows that tropical modifications are similar to ``infinitesimal microscope'' for the hyperreal line in the terminology of \cite{keisler1976foundations}, and this interpretation in computational sense is the same as for Berkovich spaces: doing modification at the point $x=1$ on a curve is adding a leg to the tropical curve, which ranges points according their asymptotical distance to $x=1$, i.e. $\val(x-1)$, these pictures are also similar to the hyperbolic ones (Figure~\ref{collar}).
-Dotted lines represent directions to the end points of the analytifictions, we have similar type of branching at all points in Figure~\ref{elliptic}.
+Figure~\ref{telescope} shows that tropical modifications are similar to ``infinitesimal microscope'' for the hyperreal line in the terminology of \cite{keisler1976foundations}, and this interpretation in computational sense is the same as for Berkovich spaces: doing modification at the point $x=1$ on a curve is adding a leg to the tropical curve, which ranges points according their asymptotical distance to $x=1$, i.e. $\val(x-1)$, these pictures are also similar to the hyperbolic ones; see Figure~\ref{collar}.
+Dotted lines represent directions to the endpoints of the analytifications, and we have a similar type of branching at all points in Figure~\ref{elliptic}.

 It is worth to note that there are still no applications of this point of view, neither in tropical geometry, nor in non-standard analysis.
 However, Berkovich spaces can be understood as a modern version of non-standard analysis, and tropical modification has applications there.